Suburban living and affordable homes in Howland Center

 View GreatSchools Rating Methodology

-On average, homes in Howland Center, OH sell after 256 days on the market compared to the national average of 55 days.
-The median sale price for homes in Howland Center, OH over the last 12 months is $45,000.
+On average, homes in Howland Center, OH sell after 256 days on the market compared to the national average of 58 days.
+The median sale price for homes in Howland Center, OH over the last 12 months is $45,000, down 64% from the median home sale price over the previous 12 months.

 Located in the heart of Howland Township's desirable Surrey Hill neighborhood, this stunning single-family home is a true gem.
 With regular updates and impeccable maintenance, this expansive two-story property offers the perfect blend of form and function.
 The interior boasts four spacious bedrooms, a beautiful family room, and a cozy living room, all complemented by the warmth of crown molding